 It might sound crazy, but with Scratch, your daughter can become a game designer in as little as a day.
 With some practice, its block-coding language can be used to create games, develop animation, and build interactive stories.

 - Making a Flappy Bird Game with Scratch

 Blockly, developed by Google, is another block language learning tool somewhat similar to Scratch.
 One difference is that it doesn’t have nearly as many tutorials or users as Scratch does.
 For this reason, Blocky has taken some hits; however, it is growing quickly, due

 See (a few) different uses and tips below:

+Swift is the programming language Apple uses, and it’s easy to learn, especially with the iPad app.
+Playgrounds take students through an entire curriculum of minigames designed to teach users how to use language.
 Swift is a text-based code, so it’s not as easy to use as a block-based code.
 However, Swift Playgrounds make it fun to learn.
-The app has puzzles that accumulate in difficulty, and cute, silly characters to run through the code.
-(Note: having the characters run through incorrect code can sometimes lead them to do silly things.
-It’s fun.)
+The app has puzzles that accumulate in difficulty, plus cute characters to run through the code.
+(Note: having the characters run through incorrect code can sometimes lead them to do silly things, which is fun for the kids.)
 Once users have mastered Swift, they can build apps or control drones and robots.

 See (a few) different ideas of code below:

+Choosing a starting point for your daughter can be a daunting task, but hopefully this guide has given you the pointers you need to get her started at the appropriate level.
 The most important thing you can do is let your daughter have fun with it.
 Help her brainstorm ideas to code that are relevant to her world.
 If she is not a big gamer, then don’t give her gaming activities to code.
 Rather, she can code an interactive storybook instead, for example.
 Let her go about her pace and advance to more complex concepts when she is truly ready for it.
-Before you know it, your smart girl might build an application other people care about and would be willing to pay for.
+Before you know it, your smart girl might build an application others would be willing to pay for.